MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/remove-gateway-server.md

 4. In the Agent Managed pane, select the computers for which you want to change the primary management server, right-click them, and then select **Change Primary Management Server**.

      >[!Note]
      >The **Change Primary Management Server** option will be unavailable if Active Directory Domain Services was used to assign any of the selected computers to the management group using [Active Directory Integration for agent assignment](/system-center/scom/manage-ad-integration-agent-assignment?view=sc-om-2022).
-The **Change Primary Management Server** option can also be disabled due to the Agents not being Remotely Manageable.
+The **Change Primary Management Server** option can be disabled due to the Agents not being remotely managed.

 5. In the Change Management Server dialog, select the new management server from the list, and then select **OK**.
 The change takes effect on the agent after its next update interval.